beep-projects/LiStaBot/README.md

 Options are :
-  -h/-?/--help           display this help and exit -cid|--chatid          the chat id to use for sending messages to
+  -h/-?/--help           display this help and exit -cid|--chatid          the chat id to use for sending messages to --no-service           install only the selected scripts, but no services
 ```

 1. Download and unzip the latest release file from the project page and open a console in the created directory.